secretflow/spu/docs/development/psi_protocol_intro.rst

        :math:`\{\{H_2(r_i,{H_1(r_i)}^\beta)\}\}_{r_i\in R}`.
      - **Receiver's CuckooHash**: Receiver performs cuckoo hashing on the set :math:`R` into CuckooTable C with m bins using h1; h2; h3 has the hash functions.
-     - **Packing**: Receiver pack items in CuckooTable C into a FHE plaintext polynomial.
+     - **Packing**: Receiver packs items in CuckooTable C into a FHE plaintext polynomial.
      - **Windowsing**: the receiver computes the component-wise query powers.
      - **Encrypt**: The receiver uses *FHE.Encrypt* to encrypt query powers and sends the ciphertexts to the sender.

-  2. **Sender Homomorphically evaluate Matching Polynomial**: The sender receives the collection of ciphertexts homomorphically evaluates Matching Polynomial.
-If Labeled PSI is desired, Sender homomorphically evaluates Label Polynomial.
-The sender send evaluated ciphertexts to Receiver.
+  2. **Sender Homomorphically evaluate Matching Polynomial**: The sender receives the collection of ciphertexts and homomorphically evaluates Matching Polynomial.
+If Labeled PSI is desired, Sender homomorphically evaluates
+     Label Polynomial.
+The sender sends evaluated ciphertexts to Receiver.
-  3. **Receiver Decrypt and Get result**: receiver receives and decrypts the matching ciphertexts, and label ciphertexts if needed. output the matching set and labels.
+  3. **Receiver Decrypt and Get result**: receiver receives and decrypts the matching ciphertexts, and labels ciphertexts if needed, outputs the matching set and labels.

 Labeled PSI Parameters